Once Were Warriors (film)

-Once Were Warriors is a 1994 New Zealand drama film based on New Zealand author Alan Duff's bestselling 1990 first novel.
-The film tells the story of the Heke family, an urban Māori family, and their problems with poverty, alcoholism, and domestic violence, mostly brought on by the patriarch, Jake.
+Once Were Warriors is a 1994 New Zealand tragedy film based on New Zealand author Alan Duff's bestselling 1990 first novel.
+The film tells the story of the Heke family, an urban Māori whānau living in South Auckland, and their problems with poverty, tobacco, gambling, drugs, alcoholism, and domestic violence, mostly brought on by the patriarch, Jake.
+It explores the detrimental effects of the colonisation of New Zealand suffered by Māori, and the survival of Māori culture against all odds.

 The film was directed by Lee Tamahori, written by Riwia Brown, and stars Rena Owen, Temuera Morrison and Cliff Curtis.
 It became the highest-grossing film of all-time in New Zealand, and has won numerous awards.

 Plot

-Beth leaves her small Māori village and, much to her parents' chagrin, marries Jake "The Muss" Heke.
-After eighteen years, they live in an unkempt state house in South Auckland and have five children.
-Their interpretations of life and being Māori are tested.
+Beth had left her small Māori village and, despite her parents' objections, marries the violent and domineering Jake "The Muss" Heke.
+Now, eighteen years later, they live with their five children in an unkempt state house in South Auckland.

-Jake is fired from his job, but remains satisfied with receiving unemployment benefit and spending most days getting drunk at a nearby pub with his friends.
-He shows his violent streak by savagely beating a muscular patron who dares disrupt a female singer's (Mere Boynton) performance.
-He often invites crowds of friends from the bar to his home for drunken parties.
-When his wife "gets lippy", he brutally beats her in front of the group, who are too intimidated to interfere.
-Beth turns to booze when things go wrong, and exhibits angry outbursts and occasional violence of her own on a smaller scale.
-Her children fend for themselves, resignedly cleaning the blood-streaked house after their father beats their mother.
+Jake is laid off from his job but shows little interest in finding new work.
+He receives the unemployment benefit and spends most days drinking at a nearby pub with friends and getting into bar fights.
+He often brings groups from the pub back to the family home for parties, during which he is physically violent toward Beth.
+On one occasion, he assaults her in front of the guests, who do not intervene.
+Beth in turn also begins drinking heavily and displays occasional outbursts towards her children.
+Their children are left to look after themselves and clean up the house following incidents of domestic violence.

 Nig, the eldest son of the Heke family, moves out to join a gang whose rituals include getting facial tattoos.
 He undergoes an initiation beating, passes and is then embraced as a new brother.
 Nig cares about his siblings but despises his father; he is angered when his mother is beaten but does not intervene.
 Nig's younger brother Mark, aka "Boogie", is placed in a foster home as a ward of the state due to his parents' home life.
 Jake is unconcerned and hopes the experience will toughen him up.
 Despite his initial anger, Boogie finds a new niche for himself after the foster home's manager, Mr. Bennett, helps him embrace his Māori heritage.
+The family pools all their money to rent a car to visit Boogie.
+However, Jake stops at the pub and spends the day drinking, leaving the family waiting outside before they take a taxi home.